usegalaxy-eu/website/_events/2018-07-03-Elixir-Biohackathon.md

 ### Topics

-There will several Galaxy-related hacking topics:
+There will be several Galaxy-related hacking topics:

 - Galaxy Training Material improvement and extension
 - CWL support in Galaxy